mikhaben/CrosshairsPlus/MARKETING.md

 ## Short Description (Summary)

-Enhanced crosshair addon with customizable target filtering, 73+ arrow styles, and class-based coloring for improved targeting in PvP and PvE.
+Customizable crosshair overlay for your target's nameplate.Customizable target filtering, 72 arrow styles, and class-based coloring for improved targeting in PvP and PvE.

 ---